haggaila/low-weight-errors/README.md

 A Python framework for simulating and analyzing quantum error correction using Bivariate Bicycle (BB) codes with focus on low-weight error patterns and decoder performance.

-Accompanies the research paper: https://arxiv.org/abs/2603.?????
+Accompanies the research paper _Low-weight quantum syndrome errors in belief propagation decoding_: https://arxiv.org/abs/2603.19126

 ## References